 Actual Measurement of Air Flows

-Using a velometer, thermometer or vane anemometer, taking airflow measurements at all the exhaust and air supply points including all the local exhausts that may be used to control specific operations.
-The calculation of ACH is simple.
+Using a velometer, thermometer or vane anemometer, airflow measurements should be taken at all the exhaust and air supply points.
+These include all the local exhausts that may be used to control specific operations.
+Then the calculation of ACH is simple.

 ACH = total air supply rate (feet/minute) x 60 minutes